victoriamnx/First-Challenge/README.md

-♡ Frontend Mentor - Profile Card Component
+♡ Frontend Mentor - Product Preview Card Component

 This is a solution to the [https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa/hub].